|

 are spherical, 1-2cm in diameter, enveloped with membranous

-coats, and radical leaves are borne from which are linear,
+coats, and radical leaves emerge from which are linear,

 25-30cm in length, in the shape of a cross-section of a